winter mountaineering course

 • a single 60m to 50m rope is recommended as the most universal one (especially when passing from the glacier to the rock ridge).

-Tying in (3 climbers)
+Tying in (team of 3 climbers)

 • the first and the last climber connects the rope to a harness with a figure of eight, adjusts the length of the rope, ties an alpine butterfly knot and connects a loop with one screw gate and one snap gate biner (place gate opposite to each other) to the harness belay loop.
-A spare rope I recommend storing in a rucksack,
+A spare rope I recommend storing it in a rucksack,

 • the third member of the team attaches himself to the rope in the middle by an alpine butterfly knot or overhand knot with an isolation loop and two biners as above,

 • the minimum distance between team members is 15 m when knots are done.
 We must tie alpine butterfly knots (they will “eat” 3m of the rope).
-This means that on 50m rope we have around 7-6m of the rope in the rucksack on each end,
+This means that on a 50m rope we have around 7-6m of the rope in the rucksack on each end,

-• the distance should be adjusted to the terrain and difficulty of the glacier, a general rule says – the more inclined and “broken” glacier the bigger distance (length of the rope),
+• the distance should be adjusted to the terrain and difficulty of the glacier, a general rule says – that the more inclined and “broken” glacier the bigger distance (length of the rope),

 • the lightest or the least experienced member of a 3 person’s team should go in the middle of the rope.